View Categories

 Indian Economy: Background of the Green Revolution in Agricultural Transformation

-• From the lack of investment, a dearth of technology, low yield per acre and many such problems plagued the industry.
+• A lack of investment, a dearth of technology, low yield per acre and many other problems plagued the industry.

-• After 1947 India had to rebuild its Indian economy.
-Over 75 percent of the population depended on agriculture in some way or the other.
+• After 1947, India had to rebuild its economy.
+Over 75 percent of the population depended on agriculture in some way or another.

 Indian Economy: Features of the Green Revolution in Agricultural Changes